sysco-middleware/sysco-middleware.github.io/_posts/2020-12-12_publishing_a_kotlin_library_to_bintray_with_kotlin-gradle-dsl.md

 ## The Setup

-### Prerequisites
+### Bintray Prerequisites

 These are pretty self explanatory and easy to find, so I won't go into too many details here and will just list what you will need to do.
-* Create a new account (you can also use your existing github, google, or twitter accounts for authentication)
+* [Create a new account](https://bintray.com/signup/oss) (you can also use your existing github, google, or twitter accounts for authentication)
-* Add a new repository (Select the type as ‘Maven’.) - this is the repository where you will publish your packages, and from where others will be able to download them.
+* Create a new repository (Select the type as 'Maven'.) - this is the repository where you will publish your packages, and from where others will be able to download them.
-* Get your API key — go to ‘edit profile’, and you will see the ‘API Key’ tab there.
+* Get your API key — go to 'edit profile', and you will see the 'API Key' tab there.

 ### Gradle build file configuration

-First we need to add the `maven-publish` and `bintray` plugins added to the `gradle.build.kts` build script file:
+First we need to add the `maven-publish` and `bintray` plugins to the `gradle.build.kts` build script file:
 ```
 plugins {
     `maven-publish`